katCloi/sustainable-media/README.md

 Open your files window.
 The server should be mounted as a local server seen as "192.168.64.2"
 1. Select the file lampp.
 2. Find the folder "htdocs"
+3. Create a folder named "DBproject"
-3. Download code files from this github repo and move thos files into this folder.
+4. Download code files from this github repo and move those files into this folder.
 Make sure name files stay the same.
 This ensures all files paths are connected.

+*Note that you need to make a separate folder in the DBproject called "css" and put all css files into that folder*

 <img width="1133" alt="Screen Shot 2020-05-03 at 6 34 13 PM" src="https://user-images.githubusercontent.com/47569514/80927660-42ce7600-8d6d-11ea-910e-6f4ae12cfef5.png">

 ## Opening the Website